 St. Johns County beaches are divided by two inlets that pour into the Intracoastal Waterway separating into three barrier islands from the mainland of Florida.
 The St. Augustine inlet divides the northern barrier land mass from the middle, thus leaving the middle barrier island, which is named Anastasia Island.
 While Matanzas Inlet separates Anastasia Island from the most southern barrier isle.
 Each island is comprised of its own sand types, levels of erosion and accretion, seawalls, slope-angle, and sand placement projects.
 Although the nesting numbers fluctuate they exhibit similar annual nesting pattern (Graph 1).
 Fort Matanzas National Monument is not included in the HCP/ITP; therefore, they carry out their own surveys and data collection through coordination with FWC.

 Graph 1.
-St. Johns County Nesting Density for 2023 Season (n = 1,205) Number includes Fort Matanzas National Monument
+St. Johns County Nesting Density for 2024 Season (n = 863)

-GTMNERR - Guana Tolomato Matanzas National Estuarine Research Reserve ASP - Anastasia State Park
+GTMNERR - Guana Tolomato Matanzas National Estuarine Research Reserve

+ASP - Anastasia State Park

 Detailed Survey Description (From North to South) Survey boundaries and driving measurements are approximate.